swadandekar/FlightSurety/README.md

 # FlightSurety

-FlightSurety is a sample application project for Udacity's Blockchain course.
+This is a web application which allows users to buy Flight Insurance.
+If flight is delayed due to airline fault, passenger gets credit of 1.5X the amount they paid.
+It has simulation generated to send the flight status.

+Skills: Solidity, Node.js, Webpack, Web3.js, RestAPI, Ganache, Infura

 ## Install

-This repository contains Smart Contract code in Solidity (using Truffle), tests (also using Truffle), dApp scaffolding (using HTML, CSS and JS) and server app scaffolding.
+This repository contains Smart Contract code in Solidity (using Truffle), tests (also using Truffle), dApp  (using HTML, CSS and JS) and server app .

 To install, download or clone the repo, then: